RedBeardLab/rediSQL/README.md

 I am going to accept pull request here on github.

-However since I am going to sell premium version of this products I must ask to every contributer to assign all the rights of the contribution to me.

-A pull request template is in place.

 ## OpenSource and the necessity of real support and charge for my time.

 [How to Charge for your Open Source](http://www.mikeperham.com/2015/11/23/how-to-charge-for-your-open-source/) by Mike Perham brings good arguments on the necessity to charge for work done by developers, even in the Open Source world.